 In 1879, Ira Remsen, a researcher from Johns Hopkins University in Baltimore, Md., noticed that a derivative of coal tar he accidentally spilled on his hand tasted sweet.
-While he did not morph into the slim, but obnoxious Buddy Love as the characters played by Eddie Murphy and Jerry Lewis did in their film versions of the comedy, his spill set the stage for the development of saccharin -- an artificial sweetener known today to many seasoned dieters as Sweet-n-Low.
-This is now the most recognized name brand of the saccharin-based sugar substitutes.
+While he did not morph into the slim but obnoxious Buddy Love (as did the characters played by Jerry Lewis and later Eddie Murphy in their film versions of the comedy), his spill set the stage for the development of saccharin -- an artificial sweetener known today to many seasoned dieters as Sweet-n-Low.

-Artificial sweeteners, also called sugar substitutes, are compounds that offer the sweetness of sugar without the same calories.
+Artificial sweeteners are compounds that offer the sweetness of sugar without the same calories.
 They are anywhere from 30 to 8,000 times sweeter than sugar and as a result, they have much fewer calories than foods made with table sugar (sucrose).
-Each gram of refined table sugar contains 4 calories.
+Each gram of table sugar contains 4 calories.
 Many sugar substitutes have zero calories per gram.

 In other words, artificial sweeteners allow people to stick to a good diet for a longer period of time, she says.
 In a diet, artificial sweeteners are considered "free foods."
 The sugar substitutes don't count as a carbohydrate, a fat, or any other exchange.

-"These products can be useful when used appropriately for people like diabetics who need to control their sugar intake and in overweight people," agrees Ruth Kava, PhD, RD, director of nutrition for the American Council on Science and Health (ACSH) in New York City.
+"These products can be useful when used appropriately for people like diabetics who need to control their sugar intake and in overweight people," agrees Ruth Kava, PhD, RD, senior fellow in nutrition at the American Council on Science and Health (ACSH) in New York City.